Islamization of Albania: Southern Albania

-In the 16th century, the sanjaks of Vlora was found to be 1.8% Muslim while the sanjak of Ohrid was found to be 1.9%.
-It was mainly during the late eighteenth century however that Orthodox Albanians converted in large numbers to Islam due overwhelmingly to the Russo-Turkish wars of the period and events like the Russian instigated Orlov revolt (1770) that made the Ottomans view the Orthodox population as allies of Russia.
-As some Orthodox Albanians rebelled against the Ottoman Empire, the Porte responded with and at times applied force to convert Orthodox Albanians to Islam while also implementing economic measures to stimulate religious conversion.
-By 1798 a massacre perpetrated against the coastal Orthodox Albanian villages of Shënvasil and Nivicë-Bubar by Ali Pasha, semi-independent ruler of the Pashalik of Yanina led to another sizable wave of conversions of Orthodox Albanians to Islam.
-In the 19th century, Albania as a whole, and especially Southern Albania, was notable as a rare region in the Ottoman Balkans where the Christian population was still losing considerable numbers of adherents to Islamization; the only other such region that showed similar decrease in the Christian population was Dobrudja.
+In the 16th century, the sanjak of Vlora was found to be 1.8% Muslim while the sanjak of Ohrid was found to be 1.9% Muslim.
+It was mainly during the late eighteenth century, however, that Orthodox Albanians converted in large numbers to Islam due overwhelmingly to the Russo-Turkish wars of the period and events like the Russian instigated Orlov revolt (1770) that made the Ottomans view the Orthodox population as allies of Russia.
+As some Orthodox Albanians rebelled against the Ottoman Empire, the Porte responded by forcibly converting some Orthodox Albanians to Islam and by offering more economic incentives for conversion.
+By 1798, a massacre perpetrated against the coastal Orthodox Albanian villages of Shënvasil and Nivicë-Bubar by Ali Pasha, semi-independent ruler of the Pashalik of Yanina, led to another sizable wave of conversions of Orthodox Albanians to Islam.
+In the 19th century, Albania as a whole, and especially Southern Albania, was one of only two regions in the Ottoman Balkans, the other being Dobruja, that still saw widespread conversion from Christianity to Islam.

 During this time conflict between newly converted Muslim Albanians and Orthodox Albanians occurred in certain areas.
 Examples include the coastal villages of Borsh attacking Piqeras in 1744, making some flee abroad to places such as southern Italy.
-Other areas such as 36 villages north of the Pogoni area converted in 1760 and followed it up with an attack on Orthodox Christian villages of the Kolonjë, Leskovik and Përmet areas leaving many settlements sacked and ruined.
-By the late eighteenth century socio-political and economic crises alongside nominal Ottoman government control resulted in local banditry and Muslim Albanian bands raided Aromanian, Greek, and Orthodox Albanian settlements located today within and outside contemporary Albania.
-Within Albania those raids culminated in Vithkuq, mainly an Orthodox Albanian centre, Moscopole (Albanian: Voskopojë) mainly an Aromanian centre, both with Greek literary, educational and religious culture and other smaller settlements being destroyed.
-Those events pushed some Aromanians and Orthodox Albanians to migrate afar to places such as Macedonia, Thrace and so on.
+Other areas such as 36 villages north of the Pogoni area converted in 1760, after which an attack on Orthodox Christian villages of the Kolonjë, Leskovik and Përmet areas left many settlements sacked and ruined.
+By the late eighteenth century, weakening control by the Ottoman government enabled local bandits and Muslim Albanian bands to raid Aromanian, Greek, and Orthodox Albanian settlements located within and outside of contemporary Albania.
+Within Albania those raids led to the destruction of various settlements, two of the largest being Vithkuq, mainly an Orthodox Albanian centre, and Moscopole (Albanian: Voskopojë), mainly an Aromanian centre, both with Greek literary, educational and religious culture.
+Those events pushed some Aromanians and Orthodox Albanians to migrate to such places as Macedonia and Thrace.

-Some Orthodox individuals, known as neo-martyrs, attempted to stem the tide of conversion to Islam amongst the Orthodox Albanian population and were executed in the process.
-Notable among these individuals was Cosmas of Aetolia, (died 1779) a Greek monk and missionary who traveled and preached afar as Krujë, opened many Greek schools before being accused as a Russian agent and executed by Ottoman Muslim Albanian authorities.
-Cosmas advocated for Greek education and spread of Greek language among illiterate Christian non-Greek speaking peoples so that they could understand the scriptures, liturgy and thereby remain Orthodox while his spiritual message is revered among contemporary Orthodox Albanians.
+Some Orthodox individuals, known as neo-martyrs, attempted to stem the tide of conversion to Islam amongst the Orthodox Albanian population and were executed for doing so.
+Notable among them was Cosmas of Aetolia, (died 1779) a Greek monk and missionary who traveled and preached as far as Krujë, and opened many Greek schools, before being accused and executed as a supposed agent of the Russians.
+Cosmas advocated Greek education and spread of Greek language among illiterate Christian non-Greek speaking peoples so that they could understand the scriptures and liturgy and thereby remain Orthodox, while his spiritual message is revered today among Orthodox Albanians.